apacheignite/documentation/data-grid/sql-queries.md

 ## Group Indexes
 To have a multi-field index to speedup queries with complex conditions, you can use `@QuerySqlField.Group` annotation.
 It is possible to put multiple `@QuerySqlField.Group` annotations into `orderedGroups` if you want the field to participate in more than one group index.

 For example of a group index in the class below we have field `age` which participates in a group index named `"age_salary_idx"` with group order 0 and descending sort order.
 Also in the same group index participates field `salary` with group order 3 and ascending sort order.
-On top of that field `salary` itself is indexed with separate index (we have `index = true` in addition to `orderedGroups` declaration).
-Group `order` does not have to be any particular number, it is needed just to sort fields inside this group.
+On top of that field `salary` itself is indexed with single column index (we have `index = true` in addition to `orderedGroups` declaration).
+Group `order` does not have to be any particular number, it is needed just to sort fields inside of this group.
 [block:code]
 {
   "codes": [